 You may feel a brief sting or pricking as the needle is inserted.
-A tube will be attached to the needle for collection.
-Your tests may require more than one vial of blood to be collected while the needle and tube is in place.
+A tube will be attached to the needle for the blood to be collected in.
+Depending on how many blood tests you are having, you may need more than one vial of blood to be collected while the needle and tube are in place.

-Some people feel nervous about having blood taken; however, the person taking the sample (your practice nurse or, at a laboratory, a person called a phlebotomist) is trained in this procedure, and it is usually straightforward.
+Some people feel nervous about having blood taken.
+However, the person taking the sample is trained in this procedure, and it is nearly always straightforward.

-After the blood sample is taken, a cotton swab is applied to the site and held there for at least 3 minutes with a firm pressure.
-This will stop bleeding and help minimise any bruising.
+After the blood sample is taken, a cotton swab is put on the site.
+You may be told to hold the swab and apply pressure there for at least 3 minutes.
+This will stop bleeding.
+It also reduces the chance of a bruise developing.
 A plaster is applied, which can be removed after about half an hour.

-Some people develop a bruise at the injection site – some people bruise more easily than others.
+Some people develop a bruise at the injection site.
 Any small bruise should fade after a few days.

-Less often, there may be bleeding after the sampling, or a lump (called a haematoma) may develop at the injection site.
-If so, firm pressure should be applied for 10–15 minutes.
+Less often, there may be bleeding or a lump (called a haematoma) may develop at the injection site.
+If this happens, cover the area with a clean cotton swab or tissue and apply firm pressure to the area for 10–15 minutes.
 A cold pack (eg, ice cubes in a plastic bag or wrapped in a cloth) can also reduce swelling.

 Common laboratory tests – a patient's guide Family Doctor NZ